3 Body Problem (TV series): Release

-3 Body Problem was released on March 21, 2024.
+3 Body Problem was released on Netflix on March 21, 2024.
 A companion podcast to be hosted by Jason Concepcion and Maggie Aderin-Pocock was also announced alongside it.
 On January 10, 2024, SXSW Film & TV Festival announced 3 Body Problem as the Opening Night TV Premiere.
+The second season is scheduled to premiere in 2026.

 Reception

 Critical response

-The review aggregator Rotten Tomatoes reported a 79% approval rating with an average rating of 6.9/10, based on 112 critic reviews.
+The review aggregator Rotten Tomatoes reported a 78% approval rating with an average rating of 6.9/10, based on 115 critic reviews.
 The website's critics' consensus reads, "Tackling its ambitious source material with impressive gusto, 3 Body Problems first season proves a solid start that should leave sci-fi fans eager for more."
-Metacritic assigned it a score of 70 out of 100, based on 41 critics, indicating "generally favorable reviews".
+Metacritic assigned it a score of 70 out of 100, based on 42 critics, indicating "generally favorable reviews".

 Cindy White of The A.V.
 Club gave the series a B+ and said, "It may wear the garb of prestige television, but underneath it's just a nerdy science-fiction show, with a healthy emphasis on the science."
 Reviewing the series for USA Today, Kelly Lawler gave a rating of 3/4 and wrote, "Benioff, Weiss and Woo took a book trilogy known more for its thought experiments in philosophy and theoretical physics than its plot and made a solid bit of hard sci-fi that is (mostly) accessible to more casual fans of the genre."
 Eric Deggans of NPR commented, "As the characters in 3 Body Problem lurch toward answers, we all get to bask in an ambitious narrative fueling an ultimately impressive tale.
 Just remember to be patient as the series sets the stage early on."
 Wenlei Ma of The Nightly described the series as "Ambitious, towering and crammed with big ideas about intellectual curiosity, exploration and our place in the universe while still managing to tell intimate stories about human relationships."
 Inkoo Kang of The New Yorker gave a positive review, writing "The Netflix adaptation of Liu Cixin's trilogy mixes heady theoretical questions with genuine spectacle and heart."

 Ben Travers of IndieWire gave a critical review, writing that "3 Body Problem is a sprawling drag, at turns disorienting in its use of inconsistent CGI to convey the story's momentousness and aggravating in its approach to character development and existential quandaries.
 The plot is easy enough to track, but the relief of realizing you can keep up with this motley crew of scientist pals—as they try to figure out why so many of their peers are dying off—is short-lived."
 Charles Pulliam-Moore of The Verge gave a mixed review, writing that "though David Benioff, D. B. Weiss, and Alexander Woo's 3 Body Problem is impressive, it really feels like just an introduction to Cixin Liu's deeper ideas."
 He opined that future seasons could explore the world of Liu's later novels.